yentsun/tasu/README.md

 });
 ```

-_Note: a listener is automatically added to queue group `some.request.listeners`_
+_Note: a listener is automatically added to queue group `foo.listeners`_

 Publish an event: